Chantouch/vue-acl/README.md

 ## Get Started

-Create the `role.js` file to define your role settings and global rules:
+Create the `role.js` file to define your role settings and global roles:

 ```javascript
 import Vue from 'vue'